Leadership & Advocates of NAMI Rappahannock

 His advocacy is supplied by growing up with a parent living with severe mental illness, providing him with personal insight into the challenges families face within a fragmented mental health system.

-A graduate of the University of Mary Washington and a communications and marketing professional, Jonathan channels both his lived experience and his skills in digital strategy and storytelling into NAMI Rappahannock’s mission.
+A graduate of the University of Mary Washington and a communications and marketing professional, Jonathan channels both his lived experience and his skills in digital strategy and storytelling into NAMI Rappahannock’s mission, spreading awareness through marketing.

-Outside of NAMI, Jonathan is the Chair of Public Relations and a member of the Board of Directors for Kiwanis of Fredericksburg.
+Outside of NAMI, Jonathan is a business owner and Chair of Public Relations and a member of the Board of Directors for Kiwanis of Fredericksburg.
 He also works full-time as a Marketing Specialist.

 Trina Gilbert